RobTillaart/FRAM_I2C/README.md

 (0.3.6 added - experimental)
 - **void sleep()** puts the FRAM in sleep mode so it uses less power.
-Still needs a power test for 2 types of FRAM.
+Still needs a power test for several types of FRAM.
 - **bool wakeup(uint32_t trec = 400)** tries to wake up the device with a default recovery time of 400 microseconds.
 Returns true if connected after the call.